Beyond The Nose: Flonase’s Surprising Effects On The Ears

 What Is Flonase?

-The nasal spray Fluticasone is often used to alleviate allergy symptoms such as sneezing, itchy nose, and runny nose.
-It may also be referred to as the following brand names: Flonase (common), Flonase Allergy Relief, Flonase Sensimist, ClariSpray, Veramyst, XHANCE.
-Flonase is a type of nasal steroid that helps to reduce inflammation.
-Sold in caplets and sprays, Flonase is not designed to be sprayed in the ear canal, but some have suggested it may be able to impact hearing and the ear drum, or it may mask symptoms of an ear infection that goes undiagnosed and untreated, thereby triggering the onset of a tinnitus sound like buzzing or ringing.
+The nasal spray Fluticasone is a type of nasal steroid that helps to reduce inflammation, often used to provide relief from allergy symptoms such as sneezing, itchy nose, and runny nose.
+These symptoms may be related to seasonal issues such as pollen allergies or other sinus issues.
+Fluticasone nasal spray may also be referred to as the following brand names: Flonase (common), Flonase Allergy Relief, Flonase Sensimist, ClariSpray, Veramyst, XHANCE.
+Sold in caplets and sprays, Flonase is not a drug designed to be sprayed into the ear canal, but some have suggested it may be able to impact hearing and the ear drum, or it may mask symptoms of an ear infection that goes undiagnosed and untreated, thereby triggering the onset of a tinnitus sound like buzzing or ringing.
+Flonase is meant to be entered into your body through the nostrils, not through the ear canal.
+Instructions from the manufacturer specify the specific dosage for both adults and children.

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"